Archetype-QC/Modeles-Models/README.md

 The purpose of this repository is to document the models developed in the initiative [Archetype QC](https://github.com/Archetype-QC).
 The models available in this repository are organized according to the following structure:
 - [Prototypes-Batiments-Buildings](https://github.com/Archetype-QC/models/tree/main/Prototypes-Batiments-Buildings): this folder contains models of typical residential, commercial and institutional buildings;
   - [ReferenceOSM](https://github.com/Archetype-QC/models/tree/main/Prototypes-Batiments-Buildings/ReferenceOSM): this folder contains standardized libraries to use for OSM models;
-  - [R](https://github.com/Archetype-QC/models/tree/main/Prototypes-Batiments-Buildings/R): this folder contains models of typical residential buildings (detached single-family homes, multi-unit dwellings, etc.), a diagram showing all available and unavailable models, and a CSV file listing all available models with a few properties;
+  - [R](https://github.com/Archetype-QC/models/tree/main/Prototypes-Batiments-Buildings/R): this folder contains models of typical residential buildings (detached single-family homes, multi-unit dwellings, etc.), a diagram showing all available models, a CSV file listing all available models with a few properties, and a folder "Documentation" containing the reports describing the model developments;
-  - [CI](https://github.com/Archetype-QC/models/tree/main/Prototypes-Batiments-Buildings/CI): this folder contains models of typical commercial or institutional buildings (schools, office buildings, restaurants, hotels, etc.), a diagram showing all available and unavailable models, and a CSV file listing all available models with a few properties;
+  - [CI](https://github.com/Archetype-QC/models/tree/main/Prototypes-Batiments-Buildings/CI): this folder contains models of typical commercial or institutional buildings (schools, office buildings, restaurants, hotels, etc.), a diagram showing all available models, a CSV file listing all available models with a few properties, and a folder "Documentation" containing the reports describing the model developments;
-  - Note: for each model listed in this folder, 1 folder with 5 files and 2 folders is created.
-The 5 files and 2 folders are required to best document the model and are:
+  - Note: for each model listed in this folder, 1 folder with 3 files and 2 folders is created.
+The 3 files and 2 folders are required to best document the model and are:
     - The .osm file of the building's OpenStudio model;
     - The .idf file of the building's EnergyPlus model;
-    - The .html reports generated by EnergyPlus and OpenStudio during the simulation, giving detailed characteristics of the model;
+    - The .html report generated by EnergyPlus during the simulation, giving detailed characteristics of the model;
-    - A model description report written by the model developer(s) (in pdf, markdown or other format);
     - The "Measurements-Measures-Ruby" folder contains the measures used by the model;
     - The "Meteo-Weather" folder contains the weather file used by the model.
 - ModelesParcBatiments-BuildingStockModels (not yet implemented): this folder will be made up of building stock models representative of Québec.